 Sections 42-50 of this bill establish provisions specifically relating to the adoption of Indian children.
 Section 42 of this bill provides that a petition for adoption of a child must include certain contents concerning whether there is reason to know that the child who is the subject of the petition is an Indian child and requires a petitioner who has reason to know that the child is an Indian child to serve copies of the petition on certain persons and file with the court a declaration of compliance concerning such notice.
-Section 43 of this bill requires consent to the adoption of an Indian child to be given by certain persons, depending on the circumstances, establishes requirements concerning such consent and authorizes the withdrawal of such consent.
-Section 44 of this bill establishes the procedure to be followed when a parent does not consent to the adoption of an Indian child.
+Section 43 of this bill: (1) requires written consent to the adoption of an Indian child to be given by feertain persons, depending on the circumstances, the Indian child's parents unless their parental rights have been terminated; (2) establishes requirements concerning such consent; and (3) authorizes the withdrawal of such consent.
+[Section 44 of this bill establishes the procedure to be followed when a parent does not consent to the adoption of an Indian child.]